Condition numbers in multiview geometry, instability in relative pose estimation, and RANSAC: General Framework

 \subsection{Spaces and maps}

-In general, minimal problems involve three spaces.
-Typically, they are all smooth manifolds: \begin{itemize} \item $\mathcal{W}$, the \textbf{world scene space}; \item $\mathcal{X}$, the \textbf{image data space}; \item $\mathcal{Y}$, the \textbf{output space}. \end{itemize} To quantify instability, distances are needed on $\mathcal{X}$ (the input space) and $\mathcal{Y}$ (the output space).
-We adopt the formalism of Burgisser and Cucker \cite{burgisser2013condition}, and assume $\mathcal{X}$ and $\mathcal{Y}$ are endowed with Riemannian metrics.
-Let $T(\mathcal{X}, \cdot)$ denote a tangent spaces to $\mathcal{X}$, $\langle \cdot, \cdot \rangle$ its inner product, and $d_{\mathcal{X}}(\cdot, \cdot)$ the geodesic distance on $\mathcal{X}$, and likewise for other spaces.
-In the appendix, we list the tangent spaces and relevant Riemannian metrics for the manifolds from Section~\ref{sec:examples}.
+In general, we model minimal problems as involving three spaces.
+Typically, they are all smooth manifolds: \begin{itemize} \item $\mathcal{W}$, the \textbf{world scene space}; \item $\mathcal{X}$, the \textbf{image data space}; \item $\mathcal{Y}$, the \textbf{output space}. \end{itemize} To quantify instability, distances are needed on the input space $\mathcal{X}$ and the output space $\mathcal{Y}$.
+For this we adopt the formalism used by B{\"u}rgisser and Cucker \cite{burgisser2013condition}, and assume that $\mathcal{X}$ and $\mathcal{Y}$ are endowed with Riemannian metrics.
+Let $T(\mathcal{X}, \cdot)$ denote tangent spaces to $\mathcal{X}$, $\langle \cdot, \cdot \rangle$ its inner product, and $d_{\mathcal{X}}(\cdot, \cdot)$ the geodesic distance on $\mathcal{X}$, and likewise for other spaces.
+In the appendices, we list tangent spaces and Riemannian metrics for the manifolds involved in the minimal problems from Section~\ref{sec:examples} for relative pose estimation.